Droid-MAX/SNANDer/README.md

 **Compiling for MacOS**

-After installing the mingw-w64 and necessary tools, building `snander` is as simple as running the included script:
+After installing the necessary tools, building `snander` is as simple as running the included script:

 ```
 ./build-for-darwin.sh